 Q. If I have a Life Ryan Credential do I need this Added Authorization?

 Q. Who can I contact for more information?

 Q. How do I enroll?

-A. Registration for Spring 2014 is currently open.
-You can register online or call 657-278-2611 during regular business hours.
+A. When registration is open you can enroll online or call 657-278-2611 during regular business hours.
 Payment is due at the time of registration.